 If you look at OPENSSL_cleanse() in boringssl, there is a fix for the problem which again, leverages a mfence:

-I have prepared and attached a patch for FreeBSD that leverages these attributes, solving the problem in a more portable and safe manner.
+I have prepared and attached a patch for FreeBSD that implements the same memory barrier, solving the problem in a more portable and safe manner.